 Different facilities may have different standards of care depending on their designations, such as nursing homes versus assisted living.
 An expert witness will usually be a medical professional or doctor who testifies to a reasonable degree of medical certainty that the nursing facility deviated from the standard of care required, and that the injury was proximately caused by the negligence.

-At the Law Offices of F. Craig Wilkerson Jr., our South Carolina nursing home abuse attorneys know that protecting your loved one from future harm is what matters most.
+At the Law Offices of Wilkerson, Jones & Wilkerson, our South Carolina nursing home abuse attorneys know that protecting your loved one from future harm is what matters most.
 That’s why we work tirelessly to prevent future abuse from occurring by holding abusers and negligent institutions accountable.